jad-100101/Computational-Geometry-Project/README.md

 # Computational Geometry Project

-**Computing a "large" number of independent witness points with respect to vertex guards in a simple polygon.**
+**Computing a maximal set of independent witness points for vertex guards in a simple polygon.**

 Final project for **CSE 555: Computational Geometry** at Stony Brook University, taught by Professor Joseph Mitchell, Spring 2024.
 Written in Java.
 The project was selected by the professor as one of the best submissions in the class and was awarded a performance bonus.